fomin-max/Numerical-methods/README.md

 # Numerical-methods
 Realization of numerical methods: Solution system of linear/nonlinear equations, Search for eigenvalues, Interpolation and Numerical integration.
+(Wolfram Mathematica)